 Even the order is a message!
 Romans was one of the LAST letters Paul wrote.
 It is placed first while 1 & 2 Thessalonians, his first two letters, are placed LAST.
 Why?
 Because Romans deals with the basics of the Gospel of GRACE, while 1 & 2 Thessalonians talks about the rapture of the church and the return of our Lord.
 It is the Holy Spiriti’s way of telling us He wants us to start with the Gospel and END with the coming of Jesus!
 ISN’T GOD COOL!?

 But it’s not just the New Testament that demonstrates God’s love of order and of His people.
-Follow the link below to check out the Divisions of the Old Testament and be blessed again!
+You may follow the link below to check out the Divisions of the Old Testament and be blessed all over again!

-Please continue on to Part 15 of Rightly Dividing The Word Of God.
-We’ll be talking once again about CONTEXT and how to apply it to every day Bible study.
+You may continue to Part 15 of Rightly Dividing The Word Of God by following the link below.
+We’ll be talking once again about CONTEXT and how to apply it to every day Bible study: